openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 Standardization
 ===============

-Both filters and events implement approaches for adding additional features, such as communication between services or backend flow control.
-With these standards in place, it's easy to identify when and how to use the framework as a solution, ensuring a consistent and predictable approach to extending the platform.
+Filters and events provide developers with a standard for adding new features to the platform through extension mechanisms.
+Events primarily handle communication or synchronization between different parts of the application, while filters modify application behavior.
+If a problem can be addressed through one of these two options, the implementation becomes pretty straightforward.

 Community Compatibility
 =======================